ANUBHAV-03042004/zariya-whatsapp2gmail/README.md

 ---

-## 🧠 What is Mitram?
+## 🧠 What is Zariya?

-**Mitram** is a personal WhatsApp bot that lets you send formal emails just by chatting casually on WhatsApp — in any language, in any informal tone.
-You type "bhai dhrub ko bol do meeting cancel hai" and Mitram sends a professionally worded email on your behalf.
+**Zariya** is a personal WhatsApp bot that lets you send formal emails just by chatting casually on WhatsApp — in any language, in any informal tone.
+You type "bhai dhruv ko bol do meeting cancel hai" and Zariya sends a professionally worded email on your behalf.

 It runs entirely on [Activepieces](https://activepieces.com), uses [WAHA](https://waha.devlike.pro) (WhatsApp HTTP API) hosted on a **HuggingFace Space** to connect to WhatsApp, and uses **Groq AI (LLaMA 3.3 70B)** to convert your informal message into a polished formal email — complete with attachments.